The Best Basics to Have Before Bringing Home Your New Puppy

 3. Collar or Harness (and ID Tag and Microchip).

 I use a harness with Kilo the Pug as he pulls and I don’t want to hurt his sensitive throat.
 Other people prefer collars.
 Do your research on the type and style of harness or collar and make sure it fits well, not too loose and not too tight.
 You may want to check local by-laws as certain collars are banned in some cities.
-I took Kilo to try on and tend to replace them annually.
+I took Kilo to try on his and tend to replace them annually.
 You want to get a tag with your dog’s name along with your phone number so people can get in contact with you if your pet were to ever get lost.
 This can be made at many pet stores in a machine.
 Make sure your puppy is Microchipped and the information is up to date.

 How to walk on a leash is one of the first things you will probably teach your puppy.
 Many puppies love walks and they can be great for bonding, socialization and exercise.
 Buy a leash that is size appropriate, and keeps your puppy close to your side.
+Check local by-laws as retractable leashes are not allowed in Toronto.

 I create trained Kilo the Pug from the day we started fostering him.
 It is very important to make your crate a friendly, safe and inviting space.
 It should not feel confining or intimidating to your puppy.
 A crate should be fairly large and fit your puppy comfortably (even better if there’s room for them to grow).
 Kilo’s crate has a soft blanket, a very comfortable mattress, a small dog bed he curls up in to sleep, and several toys.
 He loves his crate now and takes himself to bed when he is tired.
 Never leave a puppy (or dog) in a crate too long.
 They need regular potty breaks, exercise and attention every few hours.
 For more information on crate training, read HERE.